Mquinton28/ETL-Project-Group5/README.md

 ### Load:
 * load transformed data frames into Postgresql database:
-    * covid-indiana - load DataFrame into table "in_cases"
+    * Indiana Cases by Johns Hopkins - load DataFrame into table "in_cases"
     * Mobility report - load data frame into table "mobility_per_date"
 * In Postgres we made the date our primary key to simplify our joins.
 * We did a couple different joins to examine the data.